Thomas R. Insel: NIMH director

-Insel's return to become the ninth director of NIMH in 2002 was unexpected, as he had little connection to academic psychiatry or psychology since his OCD research which ended almost twenty years before.
-At NIMH he quickly focused on serious mental illnesses, such as schizophrenia, bipolar illness, and major depressive disorder with a defining theme of these illnesses as disorders of brain circuits.
+Insel's return to become the ninth director of NIMH in 2002 was unexpected, as he had little connection to medical and pharmaceutical psychiatry since his OCD research which ended almost twenty years before.
+At NIMH, he quickly focused on serious mental illnesses, such as schizophrenia, bipolar illness, and major depressive disorder with a defining theme of these illnesses as disorders of brain circuits.
 Building on the genomics revolution, he created large repositories of DNA and funded many of the first large genotyping and sequencing efforts to identify risk genes.
 He established autism as a major area of focus for NIMH and led a large increase of NIH funding for autism research.
 Under his leadership, autism, as a developmental brain disorder, became a prototype for mental disorders, most of which also emerge during development.
 And during his tenure, NIMH became a leader in global mental health, working closely with the World Health Organization and the Global Alliance for Chronic Disease.
+In addition, he helped launch a new framework for classifying mental illnesses called the Research Domain Criteria.

 Private sector

 In December, 2015, Dr. Insel joined Verily, a health technology start-up emerging from Google X. At Verily, he founded and led the mental health team with a focus on digital phenotyping, using smartphone signals for measuring behavior and mood.
 In May 2017, Dr. Insel moved to Mindstrong, based in Palo Alto, California, as the startup's President and Co-Founder.
 Mindstrong created measurement-based care solutions, especially for people with serious mental illness.
 In 2019, he took a leave of absence from Mindstrong to assist newly elected California Governor Gavin Newsom on a reorganization of the state's behavioral healthcare system.
 Newsom named Dr. Insel as his "behavioral health czar" although he served only as a volunteer in this role.
 He simultaneously served as Chair of the Board for the Steinberg Institute, a behavioral health policy shop in Sacramento, California.
 In early 2020, Dr. Insel returned to the private sector with a new mental health start-up, NEST Health renamed Humanest Care, co-founded with his daughter, Lara Gregorio.
 His book, Healing: Our Path from Mental Illness to Mental Health, about transforming behavioral health was published by Penguin Random House in February, 2022.
-Following publication of Healing, Dr. Insel co-founded Vanna Health, a company dedicated to optimizing recovery for people with serious mental illness.
-In addition to being the Executive Chair of Vanna Health, he currently serves on the boards of Fountain House, Foundation for NIH, Steinberg Institute, and the Schaeffer Center for Health Policy and Economics as well as serving as an advisor for several innovative mental health companies (Alto Neuroscience, Cerebral, Compass Pathways, Embodied, Koa Health, NeuraWell Therapeutics, Owl Insights, PsychHub, Uplift Health, Valera Health).
+Following publication of Healing, Dr. Insel co-founded (with Giovanni Colella) Vanna Health, a company dedicated to optimizing recovery for people with serious mental illness.
+In 2025, with Dr. David Mou he co-founded Benchmark Health to focus on quality standards for digital mental health.
+In addition to being the Executive Chair of Vanna Health, he currently serves on the boards of Fountain House and the Peterson Health Technology Institute as well as serving as an advisor for several innovative mental health companies (Alto Neuroscience, Salma Health, Ellipsis Health, Slingshot).